thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 TLS/DTLS allow different credential types to be used.
 These include X.509 certificates and raw public keys, pre-shared keys (PSKs), and passwords.
-The extensions used in TLS/DTLS differ dependencing on the credential types supported.
+The extensions used in TLS/DTLS differ depending on the credential types supported.
+Self-signed X.509 certificates are still X.509, not raw public keys; raw public keys are conveyed via the raw_public_key extension.

+This profile considers three authentication modes for IoT devices:
+(1) certificate-based, (2) raw public key-based and (3) external PSK-based.
+PSK with (EC)DHE is optional and not assumed by default.

 TLS/DTLS 1.3 supports PSK-based authentication,
 wherein PSKs can be established via session tickets from prior